quantify-os/quantify-scheduler/docs/tutorials/Acquisitions.md

 In this tutorial we will set up a simple single sideband integration acquisition on the gate-level.
 In the case of a transmon qubit, a {class}`~quantify_scheduler.operations.gate_library.Measure` gate first sends out an acquisition pulse, and then acquires the signal.
 The {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` stores the parameters of how the measurement gate is translated to device level operations by `quantify-scheduler`.

 Let's see what is the effect of modifying the amplitude of the acquisition pulse on the acquisition result.
-Let's set up the delay time as before, but now on the {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice`, and set up the amplitude of the acquisition pulse, which is a square pulse in this case.
+Let's set up the time of flight as before, but now on the {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice`, and set up the amplitude of the acquisition pulse, which is a square pulse in this case.

 ```{code-cell} ipython3
 ---